 I have been fortunate to perform and share my experiences in the “Salishan Sturgeon Nose Canoe” by Dr. Shawn Brigman at the International Nelson Mural Festival

-It is one thing to assume we know what it is to be an indigenous woman but without our architecture or “built environments” as Shawn says, as colonized women we are that – an english label as representation of Sqilxw.
+Without the Salishan Sturgeon Nose Canoe, I as colonized contemporary woman have no lived experience in the framework of a sturgeon nose canoe.
+It is one thing to assume we know what it is to be an indigenous woman but without our architecture or “built environments” as Brigman says, as colonized women we are that – an english label as representation of Sqilxw.
 Looking beyond Indigenous and focusing on specifically what makes Sqilxw thought “sqilxw” I explore the notion of ‘belonging’ to these implements rather than owning them as property.

 The Salishan Sturgeon Nose canoe came as a research vessel to inform Northern Sqilxw of our connection to place in Secewepemc, Syilx, Sinixt territories as reflected in the genealogy of myself and other OKIB band members.
 To wake up our memories of our deep connections to bark canoes.
 With the exception of few old ethographies, the use of bark canoes has all been lost to my community.
 Instead we inherited generations of loggers – my family included.

 For me, this anthropomorphic canoe falls into a theme of captikwl – animal story driven experiences that can be used as tools to transmit beliefs and values through storytelling.
 How do we introduce a Salishan Sturgeon Nose Canoe to new waters?
 This question has presented itself to me as being metaphors for visitor protocol.
 It is from these beginnings that Shawn’s recovery practice has enabled new thought processes to occur to be observed through an Indigenous performance theory lens, to experience dimensional awareness and feel a time warp between the then and now.